AFA Liga Profesional de Fútbol: Relegation

 Relegation is based on an averaging system.
 At the end of the season, the two teams with the worst three-year averages are relegated, while the winner and runner-up of Primera Nacional championship are promoted to Primera.

 Domestic cups

-The Primera División champion gains a place to play the Trofeo de Campeones de la Liga Profesional v. the winner of Copa de la Liga Profesional.
+The Primera División champion gains a place to play the Trofeo de Campeones de la Liga Profesional, where winners of Apertura and Clausura tournament play to define a cup champion.

-The 4th edition of Copa de la Liga Profesional will be held in the second half of 2023, when the league tournament concludes.
-It will begin on 20 August and will end on 16 December.
-Teams will be divided into two zones (A and B) and will play each other in a single round robin format, totalising 14 fixtures.

 International cups

-As of 2022, five clubs from Argentina are eligible to play the Copa Libertadores.
-The champion of Primera División automatically qualifies for the tournament.
-The other four teams best placed in the table at the end of the tournament (2nd to 5th) are also eligible to play the Cup.
+As of 2026 AFA Liga Profesional de Fútbol, six clubs from Argentina are eligible to play the Copa Libertadores.
+The champions of Apertura and Clausura automatically qualify for the tournament.
+Besides, four clubs placed 2nd to 5th in the aggregate table also qualify to the competition.
+The 6th. team eligible to Copa Libertadores is the winner of Copa Argentina.

 For the Copa Sudamericana, six teams are eligible.
 Clubs placed 6th to 11th in the table at the end of the tournament, gain a place to play the cup.